 - After creating the table, you can customize it as much as you want using all the Ninja Tables features.
 Similarly, you can edit the entry fields and update the settings.

 - Finally, to display the spreadsheet’s data on your website, hover over the shortcode and click to copy.
 Then paste it anywhere in your content.

 - The previous version of Ninja Tables didn’t allow hyperlinks, URLs, and images to import from Google Sheets.
 The links and images were restored using Transform Value.
 However, the latest update tweaked things up and now users only need to click “HTML Field” for the Data Type option of each column.

 - Try the documentation.

 Spreadsheets don’t always go easy on the eyes.
 But with a WordPress table plugin, you can make the data presentation a lot more attractive.
-The 5-steps process we just explained is literally a no-hassle task to embed Google Sheets into WordPress tables.
+The 5-steps process to embed Google Sheets into WordPress tables is literally a no-hassle task!

 We showed the steps with Ninja Tables because even a beginner with no coding knowledge can use it!
 The data table you make from spreadsheets using this plugin can show up on your WordPress content with custom colors, CSS, and further configuration.